top of page

 Board Member

-Steven is the Assistant Director of Partnerships at Bitwise Industries, a California tech company that builds tech economies in underestimated cities by providing paid apprenticeships to students to learn tech skills.
-As a long-time professional in education with over 11 years of experience in the K-12 and higher education setting, Steven brings his understanding of the diverse ways students learn and succeed in reaching their goals.
+Steven is a Business Development leader at LearningMate, an international curriculum development and digital infrastructure company.
+As a long-time professional in education with over 11 years of experience in the K-12 and higher education setting, Steven brings his understanding of the diverse ways students learn and succeed in reaching their goals to the Pathways High Board.
 Steven has worked in the public and private sector, devoting his full time to partnership development, student support and recruitment, and community involvement at the non-profit level.
-Before devoting his full time to Bitwise Industries, he was the Assistant Director at College Pads, he managed partnership development and outreach in the Medical College of Wisconsin’s School of Pharmacy, developed individualized learning plans for children as an Early Head Start Parent Educator at Next Door, and was a Paraprofessional working with students in K-5 classrooms with Milwaukee Public Schools.
+Steven's partnership management expertise was honed in Assistant Director positions at Bitwise Industries, College Pads, and the Medical College of Wisconsin’s School of Pharmacy.
+Prior to these roles, Steven developed individualized learning plans for children as an Early Head Start Parent Educator at Next Door and was a Paraprofessional working with students in K-5 classrooms with Milwaukee Public Schools.

 Steven is also a proud alumnus of the African American Leadership Program (AALP), a transformative leadership program through African American Leadership Alliance MKE (AALAM).
 As an alumnus of AALP, he has had the opportunity to partner with community leaders to develop ways to make Milwaukee the region of choice for professionals across the nation.
 He also works closely with Social X MKE, a young professional’s social network geared towards helping young professionals thrive in Greater Milwaukee.
 Steven graduated from UW – Milwaukee with a BS in Educational Studies and later received his MS in Administrative Leadership – Higher Education Administration.
 He is committed to working in the education space and looks to provide all students with the necessary tools to be successful in achieving their goals.